0x7466/active_entry/README.md

 Active Entry expects boolean return values from `authenticated?` and `authorized?`. `true` signals successful authentication/authorization, everything else not.

+### Rescuing from errors

 If the user is signed in, he is authenticated and authorized if he is an admin, otherwise an `ActiveEntry::NotAuthenticatedError` or `ActiveEntry::NotAuthorizedError` will be raised.
 Now you just have to catch this error and react accordingly.
-Rails has the convinient `rescue_from` for that.
+Rails has the convenient `rescue_from` for that.

 ```ruby
 class ApplicationController < ActionController::Base